rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 [Screenshot 6](/2025-11-29_18.34.37.png)
 [Screenshot 7](/2025-11-29_18.40.04.png)

-But if you want to use TUI the WireGuard configuration will be available at `~/.mitmproxy/wireguard.conf`.
+Ff you want to use TUI instead, the WireGuard configuration will be available at `~/.mitmproxy/wireguard.conf`.

 This mode has an added benefit of capturing not only HTTP(S) flows, but also